 How does the electric essential oil distiller extract essential oils?

-The size and material of the cooking chamber, the type of capacitor and separator can all change the result of the oil.
+The size and material of the cooking chamber, the type of capacitor and the separator of a distiller for essential oils can all change the result of the oil.

-For example, the best rooms are non-reactive metal.
+For example, the best chambers are non-reactive metals.
 This minimizes the adhesion of essential oil from reactive metals such as copper and aluminum.
 The best metal that is non-reactive is stainless steel!

 Also, vertical steam distillation seems to produce the best quality oil when the essential oils are distilled.
 There is no danger of overheating the plant material!

 What other factors influence the distillation of essential oils?

 There are other factors such as temperature and pressure that affect the quality of the oil.
 For example, if the pressure or temperature is too high the oil is changed.
 It’s like cooking vegetables!